RobStride/SampleProgram/README_en.md

 ## 7. Contact

-For support, contact the author or Lingzu Era technical support.
+For support, contact the author or RobStride technical support.

 ---